The Skeptics Guide to Institutions - Part 3

 Take Dell's paper.
 She does not have evidence that the mita reduced living standards while it existed, she has evidence that contemporary development in the area covered by the mita is lower, roughly two hundred years after the mita was abolished.
 Dell shows that education is lower and road networks are less dense in mita areas than in their close neighbors.
 So what explains the historical persistence?
 One possibility is that there was some other institutional structure left behind by the mita that limited development.
 But we have no evidence of any institutional difference between the mita areas and others.
 We simply know that the mita areas are poorer, and that could be evidence of a poverty trap rather than any specific institution.

 The papers on India have a similar flavor.
 The British no longer are in charge in India, but there are some differences today related to how they did govern.
-With regards to the effects of direct British, we don't actually know what the channel is leading to the poor outcomes.
+With regards to the effects of direct British rule, we don't actually know what the channel is leading to the poor outcomes.
 We just know that there is an effect.
 With regards to the effect of landlords or cultivator property rights, this isn't about institutions, it's about the distribution of wealth.

 Think of the question this way.
 What specific policy change do any of these papers suggest would lead to economic development?
 "Don't get colonized, exploited, or enslaved by Europeans" seems like it would be hard to implement retroactively.